 As Lockdown Orders Lift, Can Cities Prevent A Traffic Catastrophe?

-Over the last few months, cities have had to deal with tremendous challenges — fighting a pandemic, preserving essential services, protecting their own workers, coping with devastating budget cuts.
+Over the past few months, cities have had to deal with tremendous challenges — fighting a pandemic, preserving essential services, protecting their own workers, coping with devastating budget cuts.

 One thing local officials didn't have to worry about was traffic, as the pandemic emptied city streets.